-Qi, W., Vul, E., Schachner, A. & Powell, L.J. (in press).
+Qi, W., Vul, E., Schachner, A. & Powell, L.J.
+(2022).
 Triadic "conflict" primitives can be reduced to welfare tradeoff ratios.
 Behavioral and Brain Sciences.
 (Commentary on target article by David Pietraszewski.)

 Powell, L.J.
 (2021).
 Individual differences provide new insight into infant looking.
 Trends in Cognitive Sciences, 25, 925-926.